 1. Retaliatory reasons

 If your termination stems from retaliation against your whistleblowing activity in your organization for any illegal conduct such as harassment, compliance failure, concerns for workplace safety, unpaid wages or hour violations, etc., you can approach a legal forum for your case.
+California whistleblower laws are very clear and in such cases lawyers can help you recover your losses.

 2. Harassment and Discrimination